AhmedMagdyHendawy/ahmedmagdyhendawy.github.io/_pages/about.md

 ---

-I am a Mechatronics Engineer who works in the field of Robotics and Artificial Inteligence.
-Currently, I am conducting research in Computer Vision and Deep learning.
+I am a Mechatronics Engineer who works in the field of Robotics and Artificial Intelligence.
+I graduated from the German University in Cairo (GUC).
+I have a master's degree in Information Technology from the University of Stuttgart.
+Currently, I am pursuing a Ph.D. in Reinforcement Learning.